aryanaher2299/kanbas-node-server-app/README.md

-# Kanbas React Web App
+# Kanbas React Web App (Server-Side)
+See `https://github.com/aryanaher2299/kanbas-react-web-app` for the front end
 ## Overview

 The Kanbas React Web App is a feature-rich, interactive application designed to manage tasks and projects using the Kanban methodology.
 It leverages modern web technologies including React.js, Redux, React Router, and integrates with a Node.js and MongoDB backend for data persistence.